arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ## Goals

-- Learn how to configure Modus TCP on Opta™ using PLC IDE
+- Learn how to configure Modus TCP for Opta™ using Arduino PLC IDE
-- Learn how to configure workspace environment to work with Modbus TCP using PLC IDE
+- Learn how to configure workspace environment to work with Modbus TCP using Arduino PLC IDE
-- Learn how to verify that Opta™ has been correctly set up and Modbus TCP is enabled using PLC IDE
+- Learn how to verify that Opta™ has been correctly set up and Modbus TCP is enabled using an example project on Arduino PLC IDE

 ## Required Hardware and Software